moumitasamaddar132-cpu/bank-crm-powerbi/README.md

-# bank-crm-powerbi
+📋 Project Overview
-A Power BI dashboard analyzing banking CRM data to calculate customer churn, track exits, and uncover key retention trends to optimize operational efficiency.
+This Power BI project focuses on analyzing retail banking CRM data to track, calculate, and understand customer churn and exits.
+By identifying high-risk customer segments and regional trends, this dashboard provides actionable insights to improve customer retention and optimize operational efficiency.